 OPERATING BY A MORAL COMPASS

 Often, the definition of “ethical” can be very blurry.
 Vegan goods can be made of cruelty-free materials, while still being hard on the planet or people who made them.
 Bebe has been building her company by following her moral compass.
 She tries to do as much good as she can, but simultaneously recognizes that making these changes is a process.
 As a relatively new company, they are still learning and making improvements all of the time.
-A perfect example can be seen in their new factory, which in contrast to their first, is fully female-owned.
+A perfect example can be seen in their new factory with thier steel belts, which in contrast to their first, is fully female-owned.
 Bebe also works to employ women whenever she can because she believes that women working together is important.

 INCORPORATING CULTURE & FAMILY INTO BUSINESS